openzipkin/zipkin/zipkin-server/README.md

                            performance, but not write performance.
 Number of replicas can be changed for existing indices.
 Defaults to 1.
 It is highly discouraged to set this to 0 as it would mean a machine failure results in data loss.
+    * `ES_USER` and `ES_PASS`: Elasticsearch basic authentication, which defaults to empty string.
+Use when X-Pack security (formerly Shield) is in place.

 Example usage:

 To connect with http: